 Escape Routes features new work from Behrouz Boochani, Kim Scott, Peggy Frew, Natalie Kon-yu, David Ritter and Alice Gorman, plus the four winners of Griffith Review‘s inaugural Emerging Voices competition Declan Fry, Alison Gibbs, Vijay Khurana and Andrew Roff.

 Now, more than ever, Australia’s writers

 need readers for their work

-Editions of Griffith Review 72: States of Mind, are available in bookshops and online from 4 May 2021.
+Editions of Griffith Review 74: Escape Routes are available in bookshops and online from 2 November 2021.
 Or you can visit our store and purchase a subscription.
 You’ll receive the current and next three editions of Griffith Review!